With cold weather coming in Los Angeles, you may be questioning when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 Cover Your Air Conditioner During Fall

-A breathable canvas cover will block leaves, nuts and other rubbish from dropping into your equipment.
+A breathable canvas cover will stop leaves, nuts and other rubbish from falling into your equipment.

 Related: Tips for Cleaning Your System